get a FREE quote

 Busiest Moving Times

-The end and the beginning of each month as well as Saturdays are very busy.
-If you must move during these days, you really need to schedule your moving time early.
-Also if you need a mover in peak season (between Memorial and Labor Day) the sooner you contact us the better.
+The end and the beginning of each month, as well as Saturdays, are very busy.
+If you must move during those days, you really need to schedule your moving time early.
+Also, if you need a mover in peak season (between Memorial and Labor Day), the sooner you contact us the better.

 Moving Estimates

-In most cases all movers charge time and travel for local moves and weight and zip codes for long distance moves.
-I find most people collect three estimates to help them with their decision.
+Almost all movers charge time and travel for local moves and weight and zip codes for long distance moves.
+Most people collect three estimates to help them with their decision.
 Our quotes always include an itemized inventory and written estimate.
-What sets us apart from other companies is our service, reputation and that we are willing to stand behind our quotes so there will be no surprises at the end of the day.
-Unfortunately there are movers in our industry that don't hold the same values and many unlicensed.
+What sets us apart from other companies is our service and reputation and that we are willing to stand behind our quotes so there will be no surprises at the end of the day – and the bill.
+Unfortunately there are movers in our industry that don't hold the same values.
+Also, many are unlicensed.
 Do your research, check reviews and be cautious of any phone estimates.

-You may find someone that costs a little less but remember the adage that you get what you pay for.
-You are probably moving your life long possessions; do you really want the cheapest mover?
-There's a certain element of society that we all try to avoid; do you really want to open the doors of your home to them?
+You may find someone who costs a little less but remember the adage that you get what you pay for.
+You’re probably moving your lifelong and most precious possessions; do you really want a cheap but inexperienced mover?
+You should also think about the risk of opening your home to a dishonest mover or one who uses casual labor.

 Packing Tips